Electrical Interconnects for Silicon Spin Qubits

 \subsubsection{Bunching: wavefunction on scales short compared to lattice}

 The effective mass theory of tells us the amplitude in each unit cell, but we need the amplitude at the $\ce{^{29}Si}$ site.
-This is given by the full wavefunction, which I'll call $\psi (\bm r)$: the wavefunction that describes the electron on scales comparable to an atomic covalent radius.
-We already have $\psi (\bm R)$, $\bm R$ the location of the spin impurity, from effective mass calculations.
-We would expect $\psi (r)$ at the impurity to scale with $\psi (\bm r)$, so define the \textbf{bunching}
+This is given by the full wavefunction, which we call $\psi (\bm r)$: the wavefunction that describes the electron on scales comparable to an atomic covalent radius.
+We already have $\psi (\bm R)$, $\bm R$ the unit cell holding the spin impurity, from effective mass calculations.
+We would expect $\psi (\bm r)$ at the impurity to scale with $\psi (\bm R)$, so define the \textbf{bunching}

 In terms of the bunching, the energy of the electron is

 The precise value of the bunching factor is in some doubt. \cite{shulmanNuclearMagneticResonance1956} measure it at

 this is what Feher uses. \cite{wilsonElectronSpinResonance1964} claims that Shulman and Wyluda made two roughly countervailing errors---a factor of 2 mistake and an incorrect mobility---and quotes unpublished work of I. Solomon as giving